 This is the oldest church in Rome, founded in 313 when emperor Constantine the Great allowed freedom of religion.
 It then served as a Papal residence.
 Since then, it’s been destroyed in the earthquake of 896 and several major fires after that.

 Today’s facade with its Alessandro Galilei statues dates back to the 18th century.
-Enter the basilica and you’ll be enraptured by amazing work by Bernini’s students – 12 statues of the apostles.
+Enter the basilica and you’ll be enraptured by the amazing work of Bernini’s students – 12 statues of the apostles.
 The ceiling is covered in Michelangelo’s student’s frescos, designed by the master himself.

 Make sure you take time to visit the sublime Lateran Palace which served as the Pope’s residence for about 1000 years before it was moved to the Vatican.